Kelly Reichardt: Minimalism

+Marginal characters

 Reichardt's films often focus on characters on the margins of society, who are not usually represented on screen, or who are seeking a better quality of life and place in the world.
-She is interested in characters "who don’t have a net, who if you sneezed on them, their world would fall apart".
+She is interested in characters "who don't have a net, who if you sneezed on them, their world would fall apart".
 Her films tackle aspects of the American experience the commercial film industry seldom explores.
 Eric Kohn of Indiewire has called her films "a mesmerizing statement on the solitude of everyday life for working-class people who want something better.
-They’re trapped between a mythology of greatness and the personal limitations that govern their drab realities.
-By attending to atmosphere and attitude as much as plot, Reichardt has quietly become one of the country’s best chroniclers of the American experience".
+They're trapped between a mythology of greatness and the personal limitations that govern their drab realities.
+By attending to atmosphere and attitude as much as plot, Reichardt has quietly become one of the country's best chroniclers of the American experience".
+In his contemporary review of Old Joy, Slant Magazine's Nick Schager praises how "Reichardt’s delicate touch is such that it creates room for an interpretative flexibility.
+The film’s pauses in dialogue and the unseen spaces between scenes breathe with palpable, mysterious life."